MariaDB JSON_DEPTH() Function

 - The depth of other JSON documents is greater than 2.

-This function will return NULL
+This function will return NULL if the argument is NULL.

-If the argument is an invalid JSON, this function will return NULL
+If the argument is an invalid JSON, this function will return NULL.

-MariaDB JSON_DEPTH()
+MariaDB JSON_DEPTH() Examples

-Here are some common examples to show the usages of the Mariadb JSON_DEPTH()
+Here are some common examples to show the usages of the Mariadb JSON_DEPTH() function.

 JSON array